San Giacomo Ancient religious painting from the late 18th century

 San Giacomo Ancient religious icon from the late 18th century, oil painting on canvas, originally oval, later reinterpreted in a rectangular shape with a new frame.
 Depicts Saint James derived from a painting by Piazzetta created in 1717 in the San Stae church in Venice.
 The work shows Saint James being led to martyrdom, recognizable by the attributes of a book and pilgrim’s staff, while one of the executioners is being violently restrained.

-The depicted painting is in good condition, presented in an uneven, gilded frame measuring 88 x 77 x 6.5 cm.
+The depicted painting is preserved in good condition, presented in an uneven, gilded frame measuring 88 x 77 x 6.5 cm.

-The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many fakes circulate on the market.
+The key aspect of elite antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have access to art experts, historians, and specialists from around the world.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details